Getting Started with zoltr

 str(the_projects)

-#> $ public : logi TRUE TRUE TRUE TRUE TRUE TRUE ...
+#> $ public : logi TRUE TRUE TRUE TRUE TRUE FALSE ...

-#> $ name : chr "COVID-19 Forecasts" "CDC Influenza Hospitalization Forecasts" "Aggregating Statistical Models and Human Judgment" "Election Forecasts" ...
+#> $ name : chr "COVID-19 Forecasts" "Aggregating Statistical Models and Human Judgment" "COVID-19 Forecasts Viz Test" "Election Forecasts" ...

 Get a project to work with and list its info and models